Why Do I Feel So Lonely?

 a sense of belonging

-When these needs are met consistently, children often develop a greater sense of trust and connection.
-When connection is disrupted, loneliness may become a familiar emotional experience that continues into adulthood.
+When children feel safely received and connected, they often develop greater trust, emotional security, and a stronger sense of belonging.
+When connection is repeatedly disrupted, loneliness may become a familiar emotional experience that continues into adulthood.

 Loneliness Is Not Always About Being Alone